zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 - vLLM for high-throughput rollout generation
 - A symbolic answer parser for robust comparison between model outputs and numeric ground-truth answers
 - A curriculum-based GRPO setup that separates problems by rollout difficulty
+- A DPO experiment as a comparison to GRPO

 The baseline Qwen2.5-VL-3B-Instruct model achieved:
 | Split | Accuracy | Parse success rate |